Forugh Farrokhzad: Early life and career

 Forugh Farrokhzad was born in Tehran on 28 December 1934, to career military officer Colonel Mohammad Bagher Farrokhzad (the Farrokhzad family hail from Tafresh) and his wife Touran Vaziri-Tabar.
-The fourth of seven children (Amir, Massoud, Mehrdad, Fereydoun, Pooran, Gloria), she attended school until the ninth grade, then was taught painting and sewing at a girls' school for the manual arts.
+The fourth of seven children (the others being Amir, Massoud, Mehrdad, Fereydoun, Pooran, and Gloria), she attended school until the ninth grade, then was taught painting and sewing at a girls' school for the manual arts.
 At the age of 16, she was married to satirist Parviz Shapour.
 She continued her education with painting and sewing classes and moved with her husband to Ahvaz.
 Her only child, a son named Kamyar Shapour (subject of The Return), was born a year later.

 "After her separation, and later her divorce (1954), from Parviz, she lost custody of her son because she had had several affairs.
 Her son Kamyar, whom she affectionately calls Kami, was taken away from her and brought up by Parviz and his family.
 Forugh was given very few visiting rights, and the child was brought up with the impression that his mother had abandoned him for poetry and the pursuit of her sexual pleasures.
-The thought of her son thinking that she willingly abandoned him, was a source of great sorrow and constant torment for her."
+The thought of her son thinking that she willingly abandoned him was a source of great sorrow and constant torment for her."
+In September 1955, Farrokhzad was placed in a psychiatric clinic for a month following a nervous breakdown.

 Farrokhzad spent nine months in Europe in 1958.
-After returning to Iran, in search of a job she met filmmaker and writer Ebrahim Golestan, who reinforced her own inclinations to express herself and live independently, and with whom she began a love affair.
+After returning to Iran, in search of a job, she met filmmaker and writer Ebrahim Golestan, who reinforced her own inclinations to express herself and live independently, and with whom she began a love affair.
 She published two more volumes, The Wall and The Rebellion, before traveling to Tabriz to make a film about Iranians affected by leprosy.
 This 1962 documentary film, titled The House is Black, is considered to be an essential part of the Iranian New Wave movement.
 During the 12 days of shooting, she became attached to Hossein Mansouri, the child of two lepers.
 She adopted the boy and brought him to live at her mother's house.

 She published Reborn in 1964.
 Her poetry at that time varied significantly from former Iranian poetic traditions.